Slamacus/Slamacus/README.md

-Hi, I’m @Slamacus, audio-video tech student about to graduate. <br>
+Hi, I’m @Slamacus, a CS student about to graduate. <br>
 I’m interested in front-end developement, web design and video-editing. <br>
 I’m currently taking Jonas Schmedtmann's course on JavaScript <br> and I plan on learning JS frameworks in the future. <br> <br>
 @AndrijaIvkovic1 on Twitter